withastro/docs/src/pages/en/guides/rss.md

 pnpm i @astrojs/rss
 ```

+Then, ensure you've [configured a `site`](/en/reference/configuration-reference/#site) in your project's `astro.config`.
+We will use this to generate links in your RSS feed.

-To generate your first RSS feed, create an `rss.xml.js` file under your `src/pages/` directory. `rss.xml` will be the output URL, so feel free to rename this if you prefer.
+Now, let's generate our first RSS feed!
+Create an `rss.xml.js` file under your `src/pages/` directory. `rss.xml` will be the output URL, so feel free to rename this if you prefer.

 Now, import the `rss` helper from the `@astrojs/rss` package.
 We will explore each of the parameters below: